matsjoyce/pygame-go/docs/cheatsheet.rst

 ``vertical=True`` means that the image is reflected along the x-axis and ``horizontal=True`` means that the image is reflected along the y-axis.

-But the black background is still there!
+But the white background is still there!
 I want it green!
 ---------------------------------------------------------

 Well, before drawing your faces, do this::